Cortisol and Testosterone: 20 Ways To Reduce Your Cortisol Levels Naturally

 Low testosterone levels can be caused by a lot of different factors, but an extremely common cause of low testosterone is high cortisol.
 (1)

-Here is a long list of easy ways you can lower your cortisol levels today, so that you can enjoy the benefits of higher testosterone as soon as possible.
+Here is a long list of easy ways you can lower your cortisol levels today, so that you can lower high stress levels and enjoy the benefits of higher testosterone as soon as possible.

 1. Stop Endurance Training